B1TC0R3/hash_cmp/README.md

 ./hash-cmp -h
 ./hash-cmp [optional: -q (quiet mode)] <file path> <expected hash>
 ```
-The application will figure out which hash method to use based on the expected hash.

 ## Exit codes
 - **0**: Hashes are equal